 The CLA November 2018 was required to be repaid by November 2020.
-The lenders did not exercise their conversion right under the convertible loans prior to the repayment date and therefore, the outstanding amount (principal and interest) became repayable in cash as such time.
+The lenders did not exercise their conversion right under the convertible loans prior to the repayment date and therefore, the outstanding amount (principal and interest) became repayable in cash at such time.
 The Company did not timely repay the loans due to financial difficulties and therefore, the Company is in default under these agreements.

 On September 23, 2021, \$25,000 of the amounts outstanding under the CLA November 2018 (principal plus the accrued interest as of that date) was converted into ordinary shares and all the related warrants were cancelled.
-See Note 11.b.5. for additional information.
 The remainder of that the amounts outstanding under the CLA November 2018 were not converted and are referred to as the 'CLA November 2018' from that date onwards.